AnnaHelene01/holidaze-exam/README.md

 $ npm run build
 ```
 #### Note that you have to use @stud.noroff.no or @noroff.no when registering a user on the site!
+#### Known error: Location inputs inside UPDATE venue dont work like they should, this will be fixed shortly!

 &nbsp;